EpicBrainUser/python-booklet/python_booklet.typ

 0000 1010 ; base 10 binary, let's perform a left shift
 0001 0100 ; as you see we just shifted everything to the left, this is now 20 in base 10
 ```
 In base ten, let's have a look how this would work so it's more familiar, so suppose you have the number 24, and we shift left, we get 240, in effect we multiplied by 10 - the base number.
-Now let's perform two left shifts: 240 becomes 2.4.
-This divided by 100. \
+Now let's perform two right shifts: 240 becomes 2.4.
+This divided by 100. (actually it would just be 2, as this only works with integers so truncates the rest)\
-These shifts are really fast for shifts in computers, but can sometimes be slightly inaccurate as it works on integers and rounds off when dividing (performs _integer division_).
+These shifts are really fast for shifts in computers, but can sometimes be slightly inaccurate as it works on integers and truncates when dividing (performs _integer division_), so for example `11 >> 1` becomes 5.
 In base 2 (binary), it ends up multiplying and dividing by 2 per shift. \

 You may have seen some C++ before that uses these >> and << operators for printing to the screen.
 This doesn't happen in python, but for the curious readers this is how it looks:\